forovere231/Ray-s-Mod-Zombie-Survival-OP-Script/README.md

 Update Log:

 V 1.0: Released

 V 1.1: Added Misc Category, including Open Shop, Close Shop, Delete Gui.

-V 1.2: Fixed Bugs, new
+V 1.2: Fixed Bugs, new renamed one of the buttons.

+V 1.3: Added new Category: Zombie (Buttons: Auto Hit and Activate Nade)

+V 1.4: Added Player Category (Flashing On and Off, Crouch On And Off)

+V 1.5: New Button in Zombie Category: Kill All

+V 1.6: Fixed Keybind Bugs.